 the 8.82-carat "Star of Shreveport."
 The 4.25-carat "Kahn Canary" diamond was found

-here in 1977 and was worn by Hillary Clinton during the presidential
+here in 1977 and was mounted on a ring worn by Hillary Clinton during the presidential

 inaugural balls as well as two gubernatorial inaugurations.
 The